azot-labs/shifro/README.md

 # shifro

-A lightweight, dependency-free MP4 decrypter
+A lightweight library for decrypting MP4 files, directly in the browser

 ## Features